markahrens/mytungsten/src/content/blog/2009/2009-resolutions-2008-recap.md

 </ul>

-<p>That is pretty good in my opinion, I guess that happens when you set reasonable goals.</p>
+That is pretty good in my opinion, I guess that happens when you set reasonable goals.

-<p>Now for my new resolutions.&nbsp; I have to say that with the total unknown of how my life will really change once Will is born, these are going to either be easily achievable or way over my head.</p>
+Now for my new resolutions.&nbsp; I have to say that with the total unknown of how my life will really change once Will is born, these are going to either be easily achievable or way over my head.

 <ul>